gradle-dependency-analyze/gradle-dependency-analyze/README.md

 Users of the `java-library` plugin no longer need to configure custom tasks, and should upgrade to version 1.4 as soon as practical.

-For more practical examples, see the [plugin source](https://github.com/wfhartford/gradle-dependency-analyze/blob/master/src/main/groovy/ca/cutterslade/gradle/analyze/AnalyzeDependenciesPlugin.groovy).
+For more practical examples, see the [plugin source](https://github.com/gradle-dependency-analyze/gradle-dependency-analyze/blob/master/src/main/groovy/ca/cutterslade/gradle/analyze/AnalyzeDependenciesPlugin.groovy).

+# Version 1.6
+Version 1.6 of this plugin adds support for aggregator projects.
+This feature is an experimental feature that needs to be tested by more users to see if it works as expected. see  [aggregator usage]

 # Version 1.5
 Version 1.5 of this plugin adds built in support for the `java-test-fixtures` plugin.
 Additionally, the plugin was extended to automatically detect custom source sets and provides dedicated tasks for each of them.